leangjia/blender_docs/trunk/blender_docs/manual/grease_pencil/modes/vertex_paint/tool_settings/brush.rst

 .. note::

-   Note that Vertex Paint works in sRGB :term:`space <Color Space>`, and the RGB representation of the same colors will be different between the paint tools and the materials that are in linear space.
+   Note that Vertex Paint works in sRGB :term:`space <Color Space>` and the RGB representation of the same colors will be different between the paint tools and the materials that are in linear space.

 Color Palette
 =============

 The active Color Palette.
 See :ref:`ui-color-palette`.

 Falloff
 =======